Dhenz14/hiveencrypt/replit.md

   7. `https://api.syncad.com` - 100% score
   8. `https://anyx.io` - 88% score (fallback only)
 - **RPC Failover System**: All fetch calls use 5-second AbortController timeouts.
 If a node times out or returns an error, the system automatically tries the next node in the list.
 Node health is monitored at https://beacon.peakd.com/
+- **Hedged Parallel Requests**: For speed-critical operations (group discovery, publish checks), the system fires requests to the top 3 nodes simultaneously with 2-second timeouts, using whichever responds first.
+Falls back to sequential requests to remaining nodes if all parallel requests fail.

 ### Authentication Services
 - **Hive Keychain**: Universal authentication solution.